CArnoud/C_Arnoud_Calibrated_Detector/README.md

 Current Status
 ======================

-Detection working and it is faster than the original Matlab version, although results seem to be slightly worse.
+Detection working and it is faster than the original Matlab version.
-Calibrated detection and feature pyramid online, new candidate generation method is done.
+Calibrated detection and feature pyramid online, new candidate generation method is providing good results.

 To Do List:
 ======================

-Current Total: 2
+Current Total: 1

 Project:
 &nbsp;&nbsp;&nbsp;&nbsp;Test possible uses for the OpenMP library

-Calibrated Detection:
-&nbsp;&nbsp;&nbsp;&nbsp;Improve the rule for calculating overlap between bounding boxes